davelsan/payload-issues/README.md

 Collection of repros for payload issues.

-- Repository created with `yarn create payload-app` and then adapted to a monorepo structure.
+- Each repro is created with `yarn create payload-app` and then adapted to a monorepo structure.
-- This repository assumes that you have setup [yarn berry](https://yarnpkg.com/getting-started/install) locally, and have provided an populated `.env` file.
+- This repository assumes that you have setup [yarn berry](https://yarnpkg.com/getting-started/install) locally.
+- You'll need to create an `.env` file for each repro, as needed.

 ## Issues